aoxrud-ww/web-accessibility-tips/README.md

 ```

 By following this approach, the focus will be moved after the `<a>` so be primed for the next `Tab` keypress.

+**Beware** that moving focus is only affective for keyboard navigation.
+The screen reader virtual cursor will not be impacted by this approach.

 # Layout and the Tab Order